diskoverdata/diskover-community/README.md

 ### Introduction

 Diskover is a disk usage analyzer which uses [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/) or [Elasticsearch](https://www.elastic.co) and [Kibana](https://www.elastic.co/products/kibana).
 It is designed to crawl your filesystem and find unneeded files on a local or remote server.
-Indexed files are bulk added and streamed into Elasticsearch allowing you to visualize the data in Kibana without having to wait until the crawl is finished.
+Indexed files are bulk added and streamed into Elasticsearch allowing you to **visualize the data in Kibana without having to wait until the crawl is finished**.
 Diskover aims to be fast, simple and easy to use, and runs in Linux or OS X.

 ### Screenshots